Social impact of the COVID-19 pandemic in the United States: Access to health services and insurance

-Immigration Detention
+Immigration detention

-The pandemic has had a significant impact on immigration enforcement along the U.S.-Mexico border.
-During the pandemic and under the Trump Administration, the CDC invoked Title 42, an immigration policy allowing federal authorities to deny migrants’ asylum in the event of an imminent threat to public health.
+The pandemic had a significant impact on immigration enforcement along the U.S.-Mexico border.
+During the pandemic and under the Trump administration, the CDC invoked Title 42, an immigration policy allowing federal authorities to deny migrants' asylum in the event of an imminent threat to public health.

-The Trump Administration argued that invoking Title 42 would prevent the spread of COVID-19 in immigration facilities, many activists argue that the primary goal of the policy is to restrict immigration.
-Since its enactment in April 2020, Title 42 has justified the expulsion of roughly $1.8 million migrants.

-The CDC has announced its intention to phase out Title 42 by the end of May and claims that the policy is no longer necessary to protect public health.
-Phasing out the controversial policy will return immigration policy to Title 8, which allows refugees to seek asylum status if they can prove flight from persecution.
+The CDC announced its intention to phase out Title 42 by the end of May 2022 and claimed that the policy was no longer necessary to protect public health.
+Phasing out the controversial policy returned immigration policy to Title 8, which allows refugees to seek asylum status if they can prove flight from persecution.

-The impending end of Title 42 is met with mixed emotion along partisan lines.
-Many democrats laud the end of a policy that led to the expulsion of 80% of migrant encounters during the Trump Administration, but Missouri, Arizona, and Louisiana have sued the Administration over its announcement.
+The end of Title 42 under the Biden administration was met with mixed responses along partisan lines.
+Many democrats lauded the end of a policy that led to the expulsion of 80% of migrant encounters during the Trump administration, but Missouri, Arizona, and Louisiana sued the administration over its announcement.

 More than 38,000 people were detained by U.S. Immigration and Customs Enforcement (ICE) at the time of the outbreak of COVID-19 in the United States.
-ICE's response to the outbreak in detention facilities has been widely characterized as substandard and dangerous.
-Detained people have reported that they are being forced into unsafe, unsanitary, and harmful conditions.
-Serious irregularities in ICE's testing data have been reported, while ICE has blocked coronavirus testing information at its facilities from being released to the public.
+ICE's response to the outbreak in detention facilities was widely characterized as substandard and dangerous.
+Detained people reported that they were being forced into unsafe, unsanitary, and harmful conditions.
+Serious irregularities in ICE's testing data were reported while ICE blocked coronavirus testing information at its facilities from being released to the public.
 The American Civil Liberties Union referred to the COVID-19 pandemic in U.S. immigration detention as "an unquestionable public health disaster".